PewhProgrammer/homework/bosh/README.md

 user@workspace:~$ curl -i 192.168.192.201
 ```

+Dont forget to local route to access the address!
 Now we can add [basic authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) to our nginx server.
 Here, we will need to configure a (pre-script)[https://bosh.io/docs/pre-start/] which runs before the actual job.
 The pre-script will handle the creation of a auth file which nginx will use for its basic auth.
 To test the configuration:

 ```console